 Nowadays they use a Chinese spinner and supplier.
 Their spinner, in China, sources all his wool from the Feixian Angora Farm.
-Orkney Angora owner, William Sichel, had full, unfettered and unhindered access to the whole Feixian Farm, with his own interpreter in February 2014 and was impressed with the standards of husbandry and harvesting (all shearing) he saw.
+The Orkney Angora owner had full, unfettered and unhindered access to the whole Feixian Farm, with his own interpreter in February 2014 and was impressed with the standards of husbandry and harvesting (all shearing) he saw.

 The farm exceeded the recommendations of DEFRA’s Code of Welfare for Farm Animals in a number of areas.
-William was delighted with the quiet, unhurried and professional manner of the shearing teams (all ladies).
 They are using husbandry and shearing methods very similar to those they used at Orkney Angora for over 20 years in their own angora wool production here in Orkney.

 Customers are encouraged to inquire as to the source of their angora and buy from those using responsible sources.

 The future of the industry lies in working with farmers, in whatever country, to produce the angora ethically.